ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Why does the obvious explanation fall short?
+Why does the obvious explanation for extraction fail?

 Expand for the fuller picture

-What is actually doing the extracting?
+What is actually performing the extraction from soil?

 Expand for the fuller picture

-How does this play out over time?
+How does extraction change the human role over time?

 Expand for the fuller picture

 Imagine leaning on a crutch long after the injury healed.
 The leg does less work each year.
-Eventually, standing feels impossible without support.
+Eventually standing feels impossible without support.

 Expand for the fuller picture